eccentricdevotion/TARDIS/chemistry-lab-products.md

 The [Chemistry Lab](chemistry-lab) can produce some useful products for you!

-_This page only shows products of the chemistry lab, to view compounds, go to [chemistry lab compounds](chemistry-lab-compounds), to view how to use the chemistry lab, go to the [chemistry lab page](chemistry-lab)_
+_This page only shows products of the chemistry lab, to view compounds, go to [chemistry lab compounds](chemistry-lab-compounds), to view how to use the chemistry lab, go to the [chemistry lab page](chemistry-lab).
+To view elements, go to the [elements page](elements)_

 ## Resource Pack